felipealfonsog/ConnWifiMaster/README.md

 Connection Control: Easily connect to or disconnect from available networks.

+**ConnWifiMaster is designed to use ConnMan as the default daemon for managing and scanning WiFi networks.
+However, if ConnMan is not running, the program will check for networks using NetworkManager if that daemon is active.**
+**Additionally, ConnWifiMaster supports macOS, allowing you to manage and scan WiFi networks on Apple devices as well.**

 > [!WARNING]
 > This project is a dynamic work in progress.
 Version 1.0.0, the inaugural stable and fully-featured release,
 > is on the horizon.
 While it's not yet recommended for daily use due to potential minor inconveniences,